Risk & Compliance Intelligence with Gen AI

 Founder & CEO

-Liliana is an entrepreneur and visionary with 20 years of FinTech (crypto, risk and portfolio management analytics and software), investment banking, and capital markets experience at JP Morgan, Deutsche Bank, Bank of America, Morgan Stanley, and Moody’s Analytics.
-She has expertise in cryptocurrencies, blockchain, complex investment and risk analytics, trading, portfolio management, tech investments, and quantitative finance.
+Liliana is an entrepreneur and visionary with 25 years of experience in FinTech (risk management and compliance software), AI, technology, digital assets, and capital markets at JP Morgan, Deutsche Bank, Bank of America, Morgan Stanley, and Moody’s Analytics.
 She has an MBA from UCLA Anderson and an MS in Computational Finance from Carnegie Mellon University.

 Laurent Nguyen-Ngoc